-The gerund phrase is functioning as a direct object. racing is a fun sport to watch
+The gerund phrase is functioning as a direct object. racing cars said that racing cars is a fun sport to watch

-The gerund phrase is in an indirect quote. that racing is a fun sport to watch
+The gerund phrase is in an indirect quote. that racing cars is a fun sport to watch

-The indirect quote is a noun clause functioning as a direct object in an adjective clause. who said that racing is a fun sport to watch
+The indirect quote is a noun clause functioning as a direct object in an adjective clause. who

-The adjective clause is a noun modifier. describes man
+The adjective clause is a noun modifier that describes man.